Skip to content

 Example:

-There are two ways you work with this new path - when inside an SFTP transaction and when you are accessing files in the operating system.
+There are two ways you work with these new paths - when inside an SFTP transaction and when you are accessing files in the operating system.
+Click on each tab below to learn more.

 When you connect with SFTP to JADE, the SFTP server program places you inside the directory appropriate for your community.
 You can only see files below that point.